raspberrypi/documentation/configuration/uart.md

 1. At the prompt `Would you like a login shell to be accessible over serial?` answer 'No'
 1. At the prompt `Would you like the serial port hardware to be enabled?` answer 'Yes'
 1. Exit raspi-config and reboot the Pi for changes to take effect.

-## UART output on GPIO pins

-By default, the UART transmit and receive pins are on GPIO 14 and GPIO 15 respectively, which are pins 8 and 10 on the GPIO header.

 ## UARTs and Device Tree